-- 1. Retention of the inter-urban break between Alstonville and Wollongbar. - 4.
-Consider the expansion of heritage provisions within Ballina Shire DCP 2012. - 6.
+- 1. Retention of the inter-urban break between Alstonville and Wollongbar. - Consider the expansion of heritage provisions within Ballina Shire DCP 2012. - 6.
 Initiation of a planning proposal to permit dual occupancy development within the R2 zone upon lots having an area of 900m2 or more.

-(Comment: Planning proposal prepared and awaiting finalisation November 2019.) - 9.
-Amendment of Ballina Shire DCP 2012 to increase densities in the R3 zone based on distance from the Alstonville commercial centre. - 10.
-Initiation of a planning proposal to rezone certain R2 Low density zoned land to R3 Medium Density. - 15.
+(Comment: Planning proposal prepared and awaiting finalisation November 2019.) - Amendment of Ballina Shire DCP 2012 to increase densities in the R3 zone based on distance from the Alstonville commercial centre. - Initiation of a planning proposal to rezone certain R2 Low density zoned land to R3 Medium Density. - 15.
 Reviewing of planning controls to ensure farm based tourism initiatives are permitted.

-(Comments: In November 2019 a planning proposal and associated draft DCP were exhibited which provide for the low scale retail sale of manufactured goods produced in approved rural industries located on land within the RU1 Primary Production zone and RU2 Rural Landscape zone.)

-19. Mapping and describing Big Scrub remnant areas within and near Alstonville.
+(Comments: In November 2019 a planning proposal and associated draft DCP were exhibited which provide for the low scale retail sale of manufactured goods produced in approved rural industries located on land within the RU1 Primary Production zone and RU2 Rural Landscape zone.
+The LEP amendment was subsequently published and made on 1 May 2020). - 19.
+Mapping and describing Big Scrub remnant areas within and near Alstonville.

-Wollongbar Strategic Plan 2019 - 2039
+wollongbar strategic plan 2019 - 2039

-The Wollongbar Strategic Plan (WSP) applies to the area shown by the blue outline in the diagram below.
-This area correspond with the Wollongbar State Suburb boundaries (SSC) as used by the Australian Bureau of Statistics for the 2016 Census.
+The Wollongbar Strategic Plan (WSP) applies to the area shown by the purple outline in the diagram below.
+This area corresponds with the Wollongbar State Suburb boundaries (SSC) as used by the Australian Bureau of Statistics for the 2016 Census.